 What are the risks of scleral buckling?

-of your retinal detachment.
+retinal detachment.
 Risks of the procedure include:

-- Hemorrhage in your eye
+Bleeding in your eye

-- Increased pressure in your eye
+Increased pressure in your eye

-- New retinal tears
+New retinal tears

 There is also a risk that a retinal detachment will come back and that you will need

-How do I prepare for scleral buckling?
+How do I get ready for scleral buckling?

 the retinal detachment.